 Q: What advice do you have for a customer looking to hire a provider like you?

 A: Music is subjective, it's my taste you're paying for, my knowledge of industry sound and arrangement.
 Seek enhancement and creativity within your vision from me or any other engineer.
-It's your baby, i'm just a temporary sitter that treats your child like you would and better.
+It's your baby, i'm just a temporary sitter that treats your child the way you would expect from a professional.

 Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?